LoneWanderer-GH/MMM-Toulouse-Transports/README.md

 	cd ~/MagicMirror/modules/ && git clone https://github.com/LoneWanderer-GH/MMM-Toulouse-Transports && cd ~/MagicMirror/modules/MMM-Toulouse-Transports/ && npm install
 	```

-3. Add the module to the MagicMirror config.
+Now you can add the module to the MagicMirror config.
 See following paragraph.

 ## Configuration
 Add the MMM-Toulouse-Transports config parameters to the Magic Mirror config file.